PIDDL/Airtag-2023/Weekly Updates/Week3.md

 Minor discrepencies within the results, specifically for True Negatives and False Positives.
 Exact reproduction of results for True Positives and False Negatives, and associated rates.

 ---

+### **List of Issues**

+-- Environment Setup
+    - Outdated environment required virtual environments and then use of conda.

+-- Dependencies
+    - No requirements.txt with required libraries mentioned.
+    - matplotlib, scikit-learn examples.

+-- UDataset Ground Truth not available.
+    - UDataset consists of attacks locally/manually executed, the ground truth for these was not defined clearly.

+-- No clear instructions or scripts for evaluating UDatasets.

+-- No mention of anomaly detection code or results as mentioned in paper.

+---